 For the first time, the Research Project “Francesca‘s Cells” – a molecular characterisation of acute leukaemia – has been announced in this brochure distributed at the Treasure hunt “La Nave di Nana” on Serapo Beach, July 7th, 2018.

-The project stems from a collaboration between Prof. Francesco Lo Coco and Prof. Maria Teresa Voso, who coordinate the UOC Enhanced Diagnostic Oncoematologica of the University of Rome Tor Vergata and Prof. Gennaro Ciliberto, Scientific Director of the Institute Regina Elena of Rome, where the cells are hosted.
+The project stems from a collaboration between the late Prof. Francesco Lo Coco and Prof. Maria Teresa Voso, who coordinates the UOC Enhanced Diagnostic Oncoematologica of the University of Rome Tor Vergata and Prof. Gennaro Ciliberto, Scientific Director of the Institute Regina Elena of Rome, where the cells are hosted.

 The third edition of La Nave di NAnA is now completed.
 Everyone was enthusiastically involved in fundraising for leukemia research, proving once again that La Nave di NAnA is a real family!